Pulmonary edema: Imaging tests

 Lung ultrasounds, employed by a healthcare provider at the point of care, is also a useful tool to diagnose pulmonary edema; not only is it accurate, but it may quantify the degree of lung water, track changes over time, and differentiate between cardiogenic and non-cardiogenic edema.
+Lung ultrasound is recommended as the first-line method due to its wide availability, ability to be performed bedside, and wide diagnostic utility for other similar diseases.

 Especially in the case of cardiogenic pulmonary edema, urgent echocardiography may strengthen the diagnosis by demonstrating impaired left ventricular function, high central venous pressures and high pulmonary artery pressures leading to pulmonary edema.

-Blood tests are performed for electrolytes (sodium, potassium) and markers of renal function (creatinine, urea).
-Liver enzymes, inflammatory markers (usually C-reactive protein) and a complete blood count as well as coagulation studies (PT, aPTT) are also typically requested as further diagnosis.
-B-type natriuretic peptide (BNP) is available in many hospitals, sometimes even as a point-of-care test.
-Low levels of BNP (<100 pg/ml) suggest a cardiac cause is unlikely.

 Prevention

-In those with underlying heart or lung disease, effective control of congestive and respiratory symptoms helps prevents pulmonary edema.
+In those with underlying heart or lung disease, effective control of congestive and respiratory symptoms can help prevent pulmonary edema.

 Dexamethasone is in widespread use for the prevention of high altitude pulmonary edema.
-Sildenafil is used as a preventive treatment for altitude-induced pulmonary edema and pulmonary hypertension, the mechanism of action is via phosphodiesterase inhibition which raises cGMP, resulting in pulmonary arterial vasodilation and inhibition of smooth muscle cell proliferation and indirectly fluid formation in the lungs.
+Sildenafil is used as a preventive treatment for altitude-induced pulmonary edema and pulmonary hypertension.
+Sildenafil's mechanism of action is via phosphodiesterase inhibition which raises cGMP, resulting in pulmonary arterial vasodilation and inhibition of smooth muscle cell proliferation and indirectly fluid formation in the lungs.
 While this effect has only recently been discovered, sildenafil is already becoming an accepted treatment for this condition, in particular in situations where the standard treatment of rapid descent (acclimatization) has been delayed for some reason.

 Management

 The initial management of pulmonary edema, irrespective of the type or cause, is supporting vital functions while edema lasts.
+Hypoxia may require supplementary oxygen to balance blood oxygen levels, but if this is insufficient then again mechanical ventilation may be required to prevent complications caused by hypoxia.
 Therefore, if the level of consciousness is decreased it may be required to proceed to tracheal intubation and mechanical ventilation to prevent airway compromise.
-Hypoxia (abnormally low oxygen levels) may require supplementary oxygen to balance blood oxygen levels, but if this is insufficient then again mechanical ventilation may be required to prevent complications caused by hypoxia.
 Treatment of the underlying cause is the next priority; pulmonary edema secondary to infection, for instance, would require the administration of appropriate antibiotics or antivirals.